Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 - B: With SonarQube pre-approval, you can set quality gate.
 - C: You can manage technical debt with SonarQube and Azure DevOps.

-Note: Technical debt is the set of problems in a development effort that make forward progress on customer value inefficient.

-Technical debt saps productivity by making code hard to understand, fragile, time-consuming to change, difficult to validate, and creates unplanned work that blocks progress.
-Unless they are managed, technical debt can accumulate and hurt the overall quality of the software and the productivity of the development team in the long term

-SonarQube an open source platform for continuous inspection of code quality to perform automatic reviews with static analysis of code to:

-- Detect Bugs
-- Code Smells
-- Security Vulnerabilities
-- Centralize Quality

 ### Question-8